manuel-russello/ICp-banking-microservices/README.md

 	* *package.json*: the package dependency file
 	* *Dockerfile*: file to build the docker file. it will be used later.

-5. You are now able to manage your banking application source code:
-	* Use **git pull** command to get fresh code from your Github repository.
-	* Use **git push** command to push new code to your Github repository.

 ## Part 2 - Subscribe to the banking API through the API Developer Portal

 1. Sign up for an [IBM ID] if you don't have one already.